Keilub/helloitscaleb/content/projects/adventure.md

 ---
 title: adventure is out there
-description: Led redesign of the Trail's End Fundraiser Packaging and Social campaigns.
+description: Led refresh of the Trail's End Fundraiser Packaging and Social campaigns.
 date: 2023-01-10 08:01:35 +0300
 label:
 image: /images/te-packaging.png